UPJVCRPCPO/a1111-Some-Image-Effects/README.md

 ## Usage

 1. Run the Stable Diffusion Web UI.
-2. In the "Script" dropdown menu, select "Advanced Image Effects".
+2. In the "Script" dropdown menu, select "Some Image Effects".
 3. Adjust the settings for the desired effects.
 4. Generate your image as usual.

 ## Effect Examples

-Here are some general examples of how the Advanced Image Effects can transform your generated images:
+Here are some general examples of how the Some Image Effects can transform your generated images:

 Before | After
 -------|------